 - Hold up their head

-A common test used in the diagnostic process is an electromyogram (EMG).
-This is an electrical test of muscle function.
+A common test used in the diagnostic process is an electromyogram (EMG) which is an electrical test of muscle function.
+Another common test is a nerve conduction study (NCS) which assesses a nerve's ability to send a signal.
 Other tests that may be used to assist with the diagnosis and rule out other causes for the symptoms include:

 - Blood and urine tests

 - Computerised tomography (CT) or magnetic resonance imaging (MRI) scans

 - Muscle biopsy – to determine the health of the muscle tissue

 A disease-modifying drug called riluzole (Rilutek), which has the potential to modestly prolong survival in some patients, is available in New Zealand.

 Management of the condition will require input from a multi-disciplinary group of health professionals that may include: